ScratchAddons/website-v2/content/docs/faq.md

 - **Translate Scratch Addons**

   If you can speak another language than English fluently, you can help translate/localize Scratch Addons to your language.
-You can start from [here](/docs/localization/joining-the-localization-team).
+You can start by [joining].(/docs/localization/joining-the-localization-team).

 - **Write the documentation**